anirudhmadhavan/trade-enricher/README.md

 7. Rows in trades CSV with null, empty rows or rows which does not have exactly 4 non empty values are invalid.
 8. Valid Date format is yyyyMMdd.
-9. If any of the rows in trade CSV are not valid (date, values, null), then that row is skipped.
+9. If any of the rows in trade CSV is not valid (date, values, null), then that row is skipped.

 ### Technology Used